Criminal Justice: Corrections Program

 SJVC’s Criminal Justice: Corrections prepares graduates for a career in Corrections.

-The program includes instruction in criminal law, evidence collection and preservation, report writing, institutional corrections and physical agility training.
+The program includes instruction in criminal law, evidence collection and preservation, report writing, institutional corrections, physical agility training, defensive tactics and weaponless defense.
 Many graduates initially find work in security and develop entry-level work experience while they pursue employment as a correctional officer.

 Throughout SJVC’s Criminal Justice: Corrections program, students will learn: